jinghuazhao/Mixed-Models/README.md

 **Mixed models with polygenci effects**

-Seeded from a GAW14 contributing paper, Zhao JH (2005). ["Mixed-effects Cox models of alcohol dependence in extended families"](https://doi.org/10.1186/1471-2156-6-S1-S127), BMC Genetics 6 (Suppl 1) :S127, this repository is on several aspects (**in subdirectories**) of the models:
+Seeded from a GAW14 contributing paper,

+> Zhao JH (2005).
+[Mixed-effects Cox models of alcohol dependence in extended families](https://doi.org/10.1186/1471-2156-6-S1-S127), BMC Genetics 6 (Suppl 1) :S127,

+this repository is on several aspects (**in subdirectories**) of the models:

 1. Mixed modeling with whole genome data (**[JPS](JPS)**) provides an overview and is derived from work on analysis of family data where relationship between relatives is commonly used and recently mirrored in population-based samples with a genomic relationship matrix (GRM) from whole genome genotypes.
 The work was motivated by the S-Plus package